Elijah Blue Allman

-Elijah Sky Blue Allman (born July 10, 1976), known professionally as P. Exeter Blue I (Phillips Exeter Blue), is an American musician, and the son of singer Cher and singer-songwriter Gregg Allman; he is the half-brother of Chaz Bono, Delilah Allman, Michael Allman, Layla Allman, and Devon Allman.
-He is the lead vocalist, guitarist and lyricist of the rock band Deadsy.
+Elijah Sky Blue Allman (born July 10, 1976), known professionally as P. Exeter Blue I (Phillips Exeter Blue), is an American musician known for leading the group Deadsy.

+He is the son of singer-actress Cher and singer-songwriter Gregg Allman.
+He is the half-brother of Chaz Bono, Delilah Allman, Michael Allman, Layla Allman, and Devon Allman.

 Career

 Allman is the singer and guitarist for the rock band Deadsy which, prior to its hiatus in April 2007, consisted of Alec Püre on drums, Dr. Nner on synthesizer, Carlton Megalodon on Ztar, and Jens Funke on bass.
 The band's style is a synthesis of glam, goth and synth-rock, and was also categorized as "Undercore".
 Deadsy released two albums: 2002's Commencement, and Phantasmagore, which came out on August 22, 2006.
 Many of the themes used by Allman in Deadsy have been heavily influenced by the 1955 film This Island Earth.

 He was given his first guitar by Kiss bassist Gene Simmons, and at age 13, went on tour as a guitarist with Cher; he appears as a guitarist in the music video for her song "If I Could Turn Back Time".
 In 1994, he auditioned for the spot of guitarist for Nine Inch Nails, but ended up losing the spot to Robin Finck.

 He has worked with Thirty Seconds to Mars for the band's self-titled debut album. and has also provided guest vocals on a variety of songs for other bands including Orgy, Coal Chamber and Sugar Ray.

+As of 2026, Allman's musical career was effectively defunct, as it had ceased drawing any meaningful income; his sole source of money by then was a trust fund established by his late father Gregg.